 The following is a list of camps and descriptions that we stayed at while hiking up the Shira route.

 Some guided groups opt to sleep for a couple of hours at this elevation and then attempt the summit beginning at midnight.
-This is crazy and would be an incredibly long strenuous day.
+This is crazy and would be an incredibly long and strenuous day.
 You would be climbing the 3500 vertical feet in the darkness with nothing but your headlamp to guide the way.
-By the time you reach the top you will be exhausted and then you still have the steep downhill to deal with.
+By the time you reach the top you would be exhausted and then still have the steep downhill to deal with.
 This camp elevation is about 15,300 feet.
 Hiking time is about 3 hours.

-One will climb on all fours on this day in particular sections.
-The views are incredible!
+One will climb on all fours during particular steep sections.
+But, the views are incredible!
 16,000 foot Mt.
 Meru is clearly visible peaking above the ascending cloud layer.
 While we were climbing we did not see or hear any rock fall.
 If you are careful you will be fine.
 In the steep sections, take it very slowly and be aware of where you are stepping or climbing.
 Camp elevation this day is 18,500 feet.
 Hiking time is between 7 to 10 hours.

-After spending some valuable time on the top you descend down to Barafu Hut.
-Descending can be quite difficult.
-You are descending on volcanic scree which is very loose.
-You end up sliding down in sections more than actually hiking.
-This day will have dropped about 9500 feet from the summit.
-Mweka camp is located at 10,000 feet.
+After spending some valuable time on the top descend down to Barafu Hut.
+Descending can be quite difficult and is on very loose volcanic scree.
+Climbers end up sliding down in sections more than actually hiking.
+During this day, one will descend about 9500 feet from the summit.
+Mweka Camp is located at 10,000 feet.
 Here you briefly experience the crowds that climb this mountain.
 When I was here, this camp had the feel of a refuge camp.
 Many tour groups had tents scattered as far as the eye could see.
 Toilets and other belongings were randomly strewn about.
 From here you have great views of Kilimanjaro.
 Hiking time on this day is about 7 to 9 hours.

-The last day takes about 4 to 6 hours to make the steep descent to one of the park’s entrances at the Mountain Village Lodge.
+The last day takes about 4 to 6 hours to make the steep descent to one of the park’s entrances at Mountain Village Lodge.
 This was the muddiest day of the entire climb.
 You end up being in mud up to your knees in some places.
 If the trail was not muddy you could make very good time.